 Production logging refers to a suite of logs that are normally run on completed injection or production wells to evaluate the performance of the well itself or of the reservoir as a whole.
-Other production logs can evaluate the well completion or look behind pipe to evaluate the formation and its fluids in the nearwell vicinity.
+Other production logs can evaluate the well completion or look behind pipe to evaluate the formation and its fluids in the near-well vicinity.
 Production logs are playing an increasing role in modern reservoir management by providing the only means of identifying downhole fluid movements directly.
+Lecture 3 hrs/wk; lab: 2 hrs/wk, Tutorial 2 hrs/wk.